-- (nn) Window cleaning (no chemicals). - D. The County Purchasing Division and/or the County Counsel will, at all times, have the ability to include the additional coverage requirements in accordance with the content of the contract - E. With respect to automobile insurance, where such coverage is required, the limits shall be not less than \$500,000.
+- D. The County Purchasing Division and/or the County Counsel will, at all times, have the ability to include the additional coverage requirements in accordance with the content of the contract. - E. With respect to automobile insurance, where such coverage is required, the limits shall be not less than \$500,000.